foregroundprocess/TSTMinimize/README.md

 # Install
 First enable using **userChrome.css** file if that has not been done yet:
 Open **about:config** page.
-A dialog will warn you, but ignore it, just do it press the I accept the risk! button.
+Accept the warning by pressing the **I accept the risk!** button.
-Search for these and set each of them to True:
+Search for the parameters and set each of them to True:
 - toolkit.legacyUserProfileCustomizations.stylesheets
 - layers.acceleration.force-enabled
 - gfx.webrender.all